msindoni/darts_tracker/README.md

 <img src="darts_images/heatmap_ex1.jpeg" width="300" height="300">

 **Figure 2**: *Example heatmap.
 The more red the section, the more times that section has been hit.
-This is 1D array (think x and y coordinates) displayed from a 3D array where the third dimenion is each throw.*
+This is 1D array (think x and y coordinates) displayed from a 3D array where the first dimenion is each throw.*

 # Getting Started
 ## Dependencies